 The cost of this Premier Course is $300 for EANJ members, non-members $500.
 Payment must be made via PayPal, Credit Card or check.

-Cancellations must be received by 5:00pm ET on April 28, 2017 .
+Cancellations must be received by (date to be determined) .
 Refunds will not be granted for any cancellations after this time.